ibm-cloud-docs/databases-for-mongodb/reference-monitoring.md

 {{site.data.keyword.monitoringfull_notm}} is available for deployments in every region.
 Deployments in Multi-zone Regions (MZRs) - `eu-gb`, `eu-de`, `us-east`, `us-south`, `jp-tok`, `au-syd` - have their metrics in the corresponding region.

 If you have deployments that are in a Single-zone Region (SZR) - `che01`, or `seo01` - then your logs are forwarded to an {{site.data.keyword.monitoringfull_notm}} instance in another region.
 You need to provision monitoring instances in the region where your metrics are forwarded to.
 Metrics for deployments in `seo01` and `che01` go to `jp-tok`.

+## Oplog Sizing
+{: #oplog-sizing}

+Oplog sizing is handled by {{site.data.keyword.databases-for}}.
+If you run a command to resize your Oplog in Compass, the resize will not persist.
+For more information, please [create a support ticket](https://www.ibm.com/cloud/support){: external}.

 ## Available Metrics
 {: #metrics-by-plan}